StanCDev/PyDimRed/README.md

 ### Plotting

 Plotting is built over the seaborn library.
-Methods in the module `DimRed.plot` have the goal to present transformed data or model evaluation results.
+Methods in the module `PyDimRed.plot` have the goal to present transformed data or model evaluation results.
 The methods and the resulting plots are:

 - `display` Plot a 2-D dataset on a seaborn relplot.
 - `display_group` Plot a grid-like arrangement of sub-plots.
 Can be used to qualitatively compare effectivenes of DR methods, or vary a parameter and see the effect of it visually.